Courses with an asterisk (*) are not offered every year.

 LING 407 Senior Seminar (4 credits)

-The Senior Seminar, draws together the Applied Linguistics major's various strands and exploits the undergraduate student's linguistic knowledge to explore substantive issues in the field.
-The course content will vary from quarter to quarter and has included such topics as "Orality and Literacy", "Critical Linguistics", and "Language in Cyberspace".
-In addition, students will be guided in preparing résumés and CVs for graduate school or jobs.
+The Senior Seminar synthesizes the Applied Linguistics major's various strands and applies the students’ linguistic knowledge to explore substantive issues in the field.
+Course content varies from quarter to quarter.
+Previous topics have included "Orality and Literacy," "Critical Linguistics," and "Language in Cyberspace.”
+In addition, students are guided through preparing résumés and CVs for graduate school or jobs.
 Those students planning on going to graduate school are advised to take the course in Fall Quarter.
+Prerequisites: 24 LING credits, senior standing, or instructor permission

 LING 411/511 Syntax (4)

-Introduction to modern grammatical theory, its methods, and findings.
-Presents patterns of argumentation, models, and basic results of research.
+An introduction to modern generative grammatical theory, its methods, and findings.
+The course presents patterns of argumentation, models, and basic results of research.
+Prerequisites: LING 390 and LING 392, or LING 521

 LING 412/512 Phonology (4)

-How sounds pattern and how they are used in the world’s languages, how those patterns should be represented, and what theories have been advanced to explain those patterns.
-Some historical background to the sub-discipline and some training in linguistic analysis and argumentation.
+An examination of sound patterns and how they are used in the world’s languages, how those patterns should be represented, and what theories have been advanced to explain those patterns.
+The course provides some historical background and some training in linguistic analysis and argumentation.
+Prerequisites: LING 390 and LING 415, or LING 513

 LING 414/514 Linguistic Pragmatics (4)

-Introduces the sounds of the world’s languages with a concentration on English.
-Practical exercises designed to develop skills in production, discrimination, and phonetic transcription.
-Applications to speech technology and speech pathology.
+An introduction to the sounds of the world’s languages with a concentration on English.
+Practical exercises develop skills in production, discrimination, and phonetic transcription.
+Applications include speech technology and speech pathology.
+Prerequisite: LING 390 or LING 513

 LING 416/516 Discourse Analysis (4)